helallao/perplexity-ai/README.md

 # Perplexity.ai
-This module is simply just an Api Wrapper and account generator.
-So it's an Api Wrapper with free copilots.
+This module is simply just an API Wrapper and account generator.
+So it's an API Wrapper with free copilots.

 # How It Works
 This module uses [emailnator](https://emailnator.com/) to generate new accounts.
 As you know, when you create a new account, you will have 5 copilots.
 That's how it works!
 This module will generate you new gmails with [emailnator](https://emailnator.com/) and you will have **UNLIMITED COPILOTS!**